 You also get internal Quality Control to make sure everything you receive is consistent with your style guidelines and free of errors or plagiarism.

-Plus, they can help with strategy and any other related service to make sure you get publish-ready stuff, significantly bringing down your time to manage the process.
+Plus, they can help with their content marketing strategy and any other related service to make sure you get publish-ready stuff, significantly bringing down your time to manage the process.

-❌ Cons: But only if you can agree on a balance between production and ancillary services.
+Cons: You need to agree on a balance between production and ancillary services.